Generalized Least Squares (GLS)

-The usual OLS method assigns equal weight (or importance) to each observation.
-But generalized least squares (GLS) take such information into account explicitly and is therefore capable of producing estimators that are BLUE.
+The usual Ordinary Least Squares (OLS) method assigns equal weight (or importance) to each observation.
+But generalized least squares (GLS) take such information into account explicitly and are therefore capable of producing BLUE estimators.

 Consider following two-variable model,